Early Intervening Services

 Implications for ASHA Members

 Many LEAs already have General Education Intervention or Child Study Teams in place to provide support for students experiencing academic problems in the classroom.
-The IDEA'04 legislation now allows for a portion of the IDEA funds to support such activities.
+IDEA allows for a portion of the IDEA funds to support such activities.

 Early intervening services may decrease unnecessary referral to special education for struggling children who can benefit from modified instructional techniques, short-term remediation, or hearing assistive technology.
 It may also deter over-referrals to special education, especially students who are minorities and English language learners (ELL); have minimal or fluctuating hearing loss; or other listening problems.
 Providing pre-referral services allows SLPs and audiologists to work with a wider range of students, including those who have not been identified as speech and language-disordered or hard of hearing.
 It may provide an opportunity to demonstrate the value of speech-language and audiology services in the general education environment and demonstrate expertise, especially in the area of literacy instruction.